-The LGA 1989 recognises that councils need help to provide improved infrastructure for their local communities.
+There are times when Council need help to provide improved infrastructure for their local communities.
 Legislation allows councils to pass on the cost of capital infrastructure to the owner of a property that generally receives a unique benefit from the construction works.
 The technical explanation of a Special Charge comes from legislation (under the LGA 1989) that allows councils to recover the cost of works from property owners who will gain special benefit from that work.